-APIs imparts an added value to the serverless functions by facilitating normalize access points for system functions, including security and monitoring.
-Considering the event-driven architecture, APIs help functions bridge service modelling among the systems by acting as an http endpoint to trigger your functions.
+APIs impart an added value to the serverless functions by facilitating normalized access points for system functions, including security and monitoring.
+Furthermore, considering the event-driven architecture, APIs help functions bridge service modeling among the systems by acting as an http endpoint to trigger your functions.

-This approach helps in tackling the load of security, orchestration and transformation of the microservices.
-It also works as a gateway to forward requests only which are authenticated and authorized.
+This approach helps tackle the load of security, orchestration, and transformation of the microservices.
+It also works as a gateway to forward requests that are authenticated and authorized.

 Or as Marco Palladino, CTO at Mashape, explains, “API Gateways works as an abstraction layer that sits on the execution path of every request that goes to one of your functions.”
-Saying this, API Gateway definitely plays a critical part of any serverless application, however, the cost implications are pretty high as we discuss it in the next session.
+Saying this, API Gateway definitely plays a critical part in any serverless application; however, the cost implications are pretty high as we discuss it in the next session.

 How to Build a Scalable Application up to 1 Million Users on AWS

-Serverless costs are more than pay-per-trigger.
-In this section, we will analyze the cost of running a demo serverless application and find out how much AWS Lambda and other services costs in actual.
+Serverless costs is more than pay-per-trigger.
+This section will analyze the cost of running a serverless demo application and find out how much AWS Lambda and other services actually cost.